 - If you need to withdraw from a course you must complete a formal withdrawal form and submit to Enrollment Services before the published deadline.
 Once the form is submitted, contact your instructor to advise him/her of your withdrawal request.

-Student Complaints - Gulf Coast State College (GCSC) supports the student's right to lodge complaints, file grievances and make appeals without fear of adverse action.
-GCSC has established complaint policies and procedures, which apply to all GCSC students on all campuses as well as our Online Learning students.
+Gulf Coast State College (GCSC) supports the student's right to lodge complaints, file grievances, and make appeals without fear of adverse action.
+GCSC has established complaint policies and procedures that apply to all GCSC students on all campuses and online.
 Information on procedures for filing academic appeals or grievances is provided in the GCSC Student Handbook.

-The purpose of the formal student grievance procedure is to provide a means to mediate a fair and equitable solution to any complaint other than grades, and discrimination that a student may have with a college employee, office or policy.
-The first process to resolve student grievances should be an information resolution of complaints with the individual(s) involved when possible.
+The purpose of the formal student grievance procedure is to provide a means to mediate a fair and equitable solution to any complaint other than grades and discrimination that a student may have with a college employee, office, or policy.
+The first process to resolve student grievances should be an informal resolution of complaints with the individual(s) involved when possible.

-If a student wishes to submit a formal student grievance the appropriate form.
-The form should be submitted to the appropriate office for review.
-Academic complaints, other than grade grievances, should be submitted to the Vice President, Academic and Student Affairs.
-Complaints related to disability services, public safety, or the help desk should be submitted to the Vice President, Students Affairs.
-Complaints involving enrollment, registration, advising and other student related services should be submitted to the Vice President, Students Affairs.
+Students wanting to file a grievance must submit a Formal Student Grievance form, which must be submitted to the appropriate office for review.
+Academic complaints, other than grade grievances, should be submitted to the Vice President of Academic Affairs.
+Complaints related to disability services, public safety, or the help desk should be submitted to the Dean of Student Life.
+Complaints involving enrollment, registration, advising and other student related services should be submitted to the Dean of Student Life.

-Once the formal Students Grievance form has been submitted to the appropriate office, the complaint will be investigated.
-Any student who submits a Formal Student Grievance Form will be notified of the resolution.
+Once the Formal Student Grievance form has been submitted to the appropriate office, the complaint will be investigated.
+Any student who submits a Formal Student Grievance form will be notified of the resolution.
 Every effort will be made to resolve the complaints within 14 business days, however, time may be extended by mutual consent of the parties concerned.